rldekkers/msc-datascience-ML-assignment/README.md

 # msc-datascience-ML-assignment
- Machine Learning group assignment for my Msc.
-Data Science and Society at Tilburg University
+This repository contains code created by me and 3 group members for a Machine Learning assignment during my Msc.
+Data Science and Society at Tilburg University.
+The assignment concerned predicting the year of publication of scientific articles, solely based on their metadata (such as authors, title and abstract).
+This assignment was submitted in December 2023.